2Elian/2Elian.github.io/content/project/cartoon/index.md

 ---
-title: LLM reasoning system based on FastAPI and vLLM
+title: "LLM reasoning system based on FastAPI and vLLM"
-summary: vHPR is an LLM reasoning system built on FastAPI and vLLM.
+summary: "vHPR is an LLM reasoning system built on FastAPI and vLLM.
 Its primary purpose is to evaluate LLM benchmarks.
-The system provides a complete benchmark evaluation API and performance monitoring system.
+The system provides a complete benchmark evaluation API and performance monitoring system."
 tags:
   - Large Language Model
 date: 2025-05-01